 Burr is credited with being the founder of Woodbridge.
 He owned a flour mill, sawmill and textile mill forming a settlement called Burwick.
 By the 1840s, Burr’s enterprises had grown into the most successful businesses in the area.

 As the population increased, the government was petitioned to establish a post office.
 To avoid confusion with another settlement in Canada west with the same name, Burwick was renamed to Woodbridge in 1855.

 During the following decade, Woodbridge experienced significant growth because of an establishment named Abell Agricultural Works.

 Beginning with 20 employees in 1862, John Abell’s factory employed more than 200 men by 1874.
 His plant specialized in the production of steam-powered agriculture equipment.
 In 1880, his Triumph tractor and steam engine received several awards at the Toronto Industrial Exhibition.

 By 1880, a thriving community had developed around Woodbridge’s varied businesses and included a library, post office, school, two churches, two hotels, general stores, a local newspaper and more.
 There was also a considerable range of professions and trades including a bricklayer, butcher, chemist, printer, publisher, watchmaker, physician and surgeon.

 Local government arrives

 By 1882, Woodbridge’s population had exceeded 1,000 and it was formally incorporated as a municipality.
 A Reeve (Mayor) and five Councillors were elected, and a small salaried civic administration headed by the clerk-treasurer was appointed to deal with day-to-day affairs.
-A list of the Village of Woodbridge Council and Clerks (PDF) is available.

 The Woodbridge municipal government grew to encompass a large variety of functions.
 By the mid-20th century, it exercised control over: